-- 21 SJRRP that could affect then-existing channel capacity due to changes in the physical conditions - 22 within the Restoration Area.
-The listed potential actions and projects is not a comprehensive list, - but a list of actions that may be implemented.
-Future actions listed in future annual channel - 24 capacity reports may change as monitoring is conducted and physical changes within the - 25 Restoration Area occur and are identified.
-If any actions increase then-existing channel - 26 capacities, a new Channel Capacity Report will be prepared prior to Reclamation increasing - 27 Restoration Flows.
+21 SJRRP that could affect then-existing channel capacity due to changes in the physical conditions

+22 within the Restoration Area.
+The listed potential actions and projects is not a comprehensive list, are identified.
+If any actions increase then-existing channel capacities, a new Channel Capacity

+23 but a list of actions that may be implemented.
+Future actions listed in future annual reports may

+24 change as monitoring is conducted and physical changes within the Restoration Area occur and

+26 Report will be prepared prior to Reclamation increasing Restoration Flows.

-28 9.1 Immediate Actions
+27 9.1 Immediate Actions

-- 29 Immediate actions are described at a project-level in the PEIS/R including specific details in the - 30 Physical Monitoring and Management Plan in Appendix D. Potential immediate actions to a - 31 reduction in channel capacity continue to include removal of vegetation and debris and/or - 32 restrictions on Restoration Flows that would exceed channel capacity. - 33 Since the start Restoration Flows, the SJRRP has implemented flow limitations and immediate - 34 flow reductions to address issues related to then-existing channel capacity, mainly for - 35 groundwater seepage and will continue to do so on an as-needed basis during the release of - 36 Restoration Flows. - 37 Vegetation removal would be conducted by mechanical or chemical means.
-Nonnative plant - removal would receive priority over removal of native species.
-These responses could include - 39 unplanned emergency actions or actions taken within the water year.
+28 Immediate actions are described at a project-level in the PEIS/R including specific details in the

+29 Physical Monitoring and Management Plan in Appendix D. Potential immediate actions to a

+30 reduction in channel capacity continue to include removal of vegetation and debris and/or

+- 31 restrictions on Restoration Flows that would exceed channel capacity. - 32 Since the start of Interim and Restoration Flows, the SJRRP has implemented flow limitations - and immediate flow reductions to address issues related to then-existing channel capacity, - 34 mainly for groundwater seepage and will continue to do so on an as-needed basis during the - 35 release of Restoration Flows. - 36 Vegetation removal would be conducted by mechanical or chemical means.
+Nonnative plant - 37 removal would receive priority over removal of native species.
+These responses could include - 38 unplanned emergency actions or actions taken within the water year.